calinux-py/WhoDAT/README.md

 # WhoDAT - InfoSec Analyzer for Nerds

 WhoDAT is a cybersecurity tool for nerds.
-It provides an analysis of emails, URLs, headers, IP addresses, and file attachments to detect potential threats.
-WhoDAT uses integrations with services like VirusTotal, Google Safe Browsing, OpenAI, and Hybrid Analysis.
+WhoDAT analyzes emails, URLs, headers, IPs, and attachments for threats--using free APIs like VirusTotal, Google Safe Browsing, and Hybrid Analysis.

 ## Features